edac713/Image-To-Website/img2code/img2code v2.md

 ## Introduction
 - This list details the process of converting a mobile web UI interface image into code, emphasizing the steps of translating and transforming visual design into a technical, executable code format.

+High-fidelity mock-ups / wireframes of mobile web UI interfaces displayed within an iPhone 14 frame to contextualize their appearance on a user's device

 ## Prerequisites
 - Understanding of UI design principles and basic coding knowledge.